drademann/haora/README.md

 ## Install and Run

 There are two ways to install the application.

-### Install the Release

-The latest release can be downloaded.
-Though there is one drawback at least on macOS:
-The then unzipped executable can't be executed directly because the `haora` application is not signed.
-You have to explicitly trust the application by allowing macOS to run it.

-1. Try to run it: You should get an error message saying something like _"not from a trusted source"_.
-2. _Then_ go to System Settings > Privacy and Security where you should now find a selection at the bottom of the right side to allow the application to run.
+For both, a [Go installation](https://go.dev/dl/) is necessary.

 ### Install from GitHub